 Three Marys Bar

-Classic cocktails, local Leith beers and fine French wine are served in the relaxed atmosphere of Three Marys Bar, which opened on Leith’s Shore in 2021.
+Classic cocktails, local beers and fine French wine are served in the relaxed atmosphere of Three Marys Bar on Leith’s shore.

 Curious about the name?
-It’s inspired by three famous Marys thought to be connected to Leith’s legendary past.
+It’s inspired by three famous Marys thought to be connected to the neighbourhood’s legendary past.
 Why not visit today and make up your own mind!